Masterpiece-Coffee/masterpiece-coffee-web/src/pages/ordering.md

             price: 10
             weight: 1
           - description: >
-              Our Colombia Santa Marta comes from the highest tropical mountain coast range in the world.
-Medium round body, sweet acidity, chocolate and nutty flavors.
-Perfect for those of you who like a smooth flavorful cup of coffee.
-Sweet, fruity.
-            name: Colombian Estate
-            price: 10
-            weight: 1
-          - description: >
               Exotic Indonesian Sumatra coffee...
 Like no other coffee in the world.
 Earthy and complex with a rich body, low acidity, sweet and fruity with a hint of grapefruit.
 Earthly, full-bodied, exotic.